ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

 #### Top-level Options

 While not a common use-case, clients can provide `nimble-list-option`s as siblings to `nimble-list-option-group`s.
-In such cases, the client will be expected to insert the appropriate `<hr>` element between a `nimble-list-option-group` and set of `nimble-list-option`s that immediately follow it.

 ### API